-A palatial cinema by famed architect David Evelyn Nye for the Shipman and King circuit, the Rex Cinema opened in May 1938.
+Located in Berkhamsted, Hertfordshire.
+A palatial cinema by famed cinema architect David Evelyn Nye for the Shipman and King circuit, the Rex Cinema opened in May 1938 with 1,100 seats in stalls and circle levels.
 A second Shipman & King property in the town was the Court Cinema, also an attractive cinema, which closed in 1960 and was converted into a Tesco Store which burned down 1969.

 The Rex Cinema has a marine motif for the auditorium, the lights are concealed behind scallop shells in a lines of waves.
 This in a building just about as far inland as you can get in the UK!
 The proscenium arch is fantastically rich, a deep band of ornate plasterwork.

 A tall foyer (now sub-let as a restaurant) contained a double staircase joining near the top to give entry to the rather squat circle lounge, nestled in the balcony void.
 Tall mirrors adorned the side walls.